 If you delve a little deeper you will find plenty to see and do.

 That’s right; safaris are not exclusive to Africa.
 Whilst wild lions and tigers are not native to Crete (thankfully) it is possible to see some fantastic wildlife.
 OK, admittedly you will not be seeing elephants or any rhinos, but you will see the best of what Crete has to offer, as well as plenty of stunning views and the opportunity to see some of the best beaches and gorges the Mediterranean has to offer.
 There are numerous routes you can take, with Rethimno, Chania, and Minoan being just a few.

 Visit Malia Ruins

-Of course, if you are the sort of person who wants a bit of fun on your holiday, then Malia is definitely the place for you.
-But not everybody wants to spend all day, everyday by the beach.
-If this is you then fear not as there is plenty to see and do away from the beaches – you can always head back to the bars and bright lights after your visit to the nearby sights!
+Of course, if you are the sort of person who wants a bit of fun on your holiday, then Malia is the place for you.
+But not everybody wants to spend all day, every day by the beach.
+If this is you then fear not as there is plenty to see and do away from the beaches – you can always head back to the bars and bright lights after you visit the nearby sights!